-With 50 fire stations covering the area, and serving our local communities, crews are available to respond to emergency calls 24 hours a day.
-This operational response is supported by staff based at a number of other sites, including our Headquarters in the Five Rivers Health & Wellbeing Centre in Salisbury, support offices in Potterne and Poundbury, our Control Centre in Potterne (where 999 calls are answered), Training Centres in Devizes and West Moors, Vehicle Workshops in Charminster and Melksham and Occupational Health suites based in Bromham and Hamworthy.
+We have 50 fire stations covering the area, and serving our local communities.
+Crews are available to respond to emergency calls 24 hours a day.
+This operational response is supported by staff based at a number of other sites, including our Headquarters in the Five Rivers Health & Wellbeing Centre in Salisbury, support offices in Potterne and Poundbury, our Control Centre in Potterne (where 999 calls are answered), Training Centres in Devizes and West Moors and Vehicle Workshops in Charminster and Melksham.

 The Service is accountable to the public via the Authority, which is made up of 18 members from the four current constituent authorities of Bournemouth, Christchurch and Poole Council; Dorset Council; Swindon Borough Council; and Wiltshire Council.
 Sound governance arrangements are in place for the Authority.
-A comprehensive framework of assurance exists to support the Statement of Assurance and the Annual Governance Statement.
-The process by which these statements are developed has received substantial assurance from our internal auditors.
+A comprehensive framework of assurance exists to support our annual Statement of Assurance and the Annual Governance Statement, which is included at the end of this document.

 The activities of the Service are governed by the Home Office and legislation, with responsibilities set out in the Fire and Rescue Services Act 2004 and the Fire and Rescue National Framework for England.
 Her Majesty's Inspectorate of Constabulary and Fire & Rescue Services (HMICFRS) independently inspects all fire and rescue services, assessing and reporting on efficiency, effectiveness and leadership.
 All fire services in England were inspected by HMICFRS for the first time during 2018 and 2019.
-This Service was inspected in the Tranche 2 inspection round, with the findings published in July 2019.
+Our Service was inspected in the Tranche 2 inspection round, with the findings published in July 2019.
 Overall, the Service was rated as "Good" in all three areas of Effectiveness, Efficiency and People.
 Of the 45 fire and rescue services inspected only 10 received a minimum of three "Good" ratings.